M6Securities/manius-market/README.md

 ```
 You can find more information about these commands [here](https://www.cockroachlabs.com/docs/stable/start-a-local-cluster.html).

+In this mode you can view DB information at [http://localhost:8080/](http://localhost:8080/).

 To create the database, run `rake db:create db:migrate db:seed`

 ### Environment Credentials